-Emerging Voices features regular contributions from scholars and practitioners highlighting new research, thinking, and approaches to development challenges.
+Emerging Voices features contributions from scholars and practitioners highlighting new research, thinking, and approaches to development challenges.
 This article is from Amit Chandra, an emergency physician and global health specialist who recently completed a two year post as faculty at the University of Botswana School of Medicine.
 Here, he assesses changes in the global health landscape and urges efforts to build overall health systems alongside disease-specific initiatives.

 Today, people in the world live longer than ever before.
 The 2010 Global Burden of Disease study published in December’s issue of the Lancet demonstrates that improved access to vaccinations, sanitation, and medical care is making a significant impact on communicable diseases, child mortality, and maternal health.
 Along with these added years of life, however, are alarming increases in the burden of noncommunicable diseases and injuries.
 Meeting these challenges while sustaining past progress will require a change in the way health aid is coordinated and implemented.
 So-called “vertical” programs, which target particular diseases or outbreaks, must be accompanied by “horizontal” efforts focused on the development and coordination of overall health systems.